VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/software_life_cycle_processes.md

 The following processes are not required, as small bioinformatics teams might find them too difficult to incorporate.
 Nonetheless, it is strongly recommended that your guidelines should also include:
-3. A well-defined development & release cycle with set time periods for preparation, development, testing, & releasing.
+3. A well-defined development and release cycle with set time periods for preparation, development, testing, and releasing.
    This allows multiple developers to work cohesively on the project and creates structured testing and release moments during the implementation and maintenance processes.
 It also enables ample opportunities for user reflection on the deliverables during the lifetime of projects.
 4. Writing code with unit and integration tests.
 Moreover, conducting regular code reviews is highly recommended.
 These methods will be invaluable during software maintenance, testing, and release.
 It enables a wider understanding of parts of the code, as unit tests often embody general usage as well as very specific exceptions, and code reviews enforce colleagues to have a look and understand what your code is doing.